-No blasting occurred in 2020.
+The blasting that occurred during Phase 13A construction was performed in compliance with all building code requirements.
 This measure will continue to be implemented at the El Sobrante Landfill when blasting is required for cell development.

 Only state-licensed blasters shall be used to design, supervise, and detonate explosives on the site.
 (Responsible Agencies: RCPD)